bshanks/viperre/README.md

 ### Moving

-#### Primary movement commands

-Note that the primary movement commands line on the home positions, that is, the places where your fingers rest on the keyboard:
+Note that the primary movement commands lie on the home positions, that is, the places where your fingers rest on the keyboard:

 | command           |key| finger |
 | ---               |---| --- |